jeremyjwsc/SFDC-Work/README.md

 * SF Mobile
 * Deployment
 * Application Cycle
-* Lightning in Salesforce
+* Lightning in SF
 * Buttons and Link management
 * AppExchange
 * Introduction to Apex Programming
 * Introduction to VisualForce
+* Developer Console, Execute SOQL and SOSL Queries using the Query Editor or in Apex Programming
-* SFDC Exception Handling, Testing, Debugging, Triggers, Governor Limits and DMLs
+* SF Developer Exception Handling, Testing, Debugging, Triggers, Governor Limits and DMLs